tranhl/find-then-jump/README.md

 > ℹ️ No default keybindings are provided by this extension - you'll have to bind the commands yourself.

+- `findThenJump.matchAlgorithm`: Specify the algorithm used for matching text for navigation.

+Available options are:

+- `default`: Matches any text. (default)
+- `word-start`: Matches the start of alphanumerical or special character sequences separated by whitespace.
+- `alpha-start`: Matches the start of alphanumerical-only character sequences separated by whitespace.

 ## Theming

 You can customize the colors of the text decorations that are displayed left of each text match by adding the following settings to `settings.json`: